zeid-hub/python-p3-v2-orm-relationships/README.md

     def save(self):
         """ Insert a new row with the name and location values of the current Department object.
-        Update object id attribute using the primary key value of new row""" sql = """
+        Update object id attribute using the primary key value of new row.
+        Save the object in local dictionary using table row's PK as dictionary key""" sql = """
             INSERT INTO departments (name, location)
             VALUES (?, ?)